Skip to content

 Cache Settings

 Response caching is opt-in per rule.
-The cache settings here configure the shared cache storage.
+The settings here configure the shared cache storage.

 Field Type Default Description